 Customers spent several enjoyable sessions with artists from Yorkshire Artspace to design, create and paint their own pots.

 Throughout the last few years we’ve worked with artists on a project especially for individuals at the start of their arts careers.
 The artists created one-off pieces inspired by our customers and led workshops for customers to develop new skills.
 As part of this exciting project the finished pieces are showcased in the Millennium Art Gallery before being proudly displayed in many of our schemes.

 Cardboard Citizens – Age Better in Sheffield and Cathy

-Alongside our Moments of Joy programme we embrace opportunities for the arts and culture in lots of other exciting ways, and we’re really proud to support many other creative activities in our communities including:
+Alongside our Moments of Joy programme, we embrace opportunities for arts and culture in lots of other exciting ways, and we’re really proud to support many other creative activities in our communities including:

-Our teams of key workers, occupational therapists and wellbeing facilitators also support people to embrace the arts and culture every single day.
-From baking to flower arranging, singing to painting, clay modelling to drawing, cultural trips out and more, our teams help people to express themselves with brand new skills and to rediscover passions from their past.
+Our teams of key workers, occupational therapists and wellbeing facilitators also support people to embrace arts and culture every day.
+From baking to flower arranging, singing to painting, clay modelling to drawing, cultural trips and more, our teams help people to express themselves with new skills and rediscover passions from their past.

 At the end of 2017, Cardboard Citizens and Age Better in Sheffield created a collaborative performance that had never been seen in Sheffield before!